Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to SQL/README.md

 ## 🚀 Wrapping Up
 ### Summary:
-SQL allows us to create, modify, and query data in databases.
+SQL allows us to create, modify, and query data in databases. <br>
-Commands like SELECT, INSERT, UPDATE, and DELETE enable powerful data operations.
+Commands like SELECT, INSERT, UPDATE, and DELETE enable powerful data operations. <br>
 Practice with JOINs, filtering, and aggregation to become proficient in SQL!
 ### Further Reading
-[SQLBolt][(https://sqlbolt.com/) - Interactive SQL lessons.
+[SQLBolt][(https://sqlbolt.com/) - Interactive SQL lessons. <br>
-[Mode SQL Tutorial](https://mode.com/sql-tutorial/) - Free SQL tutorial with practice queries.
+[Mode SQL Tutorial](https://mode.com/sql-tutorial/) - Free SQL tutorial with practice queries. <br>
 Happy Coding! :)

-Feel free to reach out to our team with any questions or for more resources!
+*Feel free to reach out to our team with any questions or for more resources!*